litarusso/Pewlett-Hackard-Analysis/README.md

 <p align="center">
    Figure 3: Mentorship Eligible Employees

    -  The table in "Figure 4" shows the number of retiring people eligible for the mentorship program by title.
-I prepared this additional table to understand how many mentors they will have and in which departments.
+I prepared this additional table to understand how many mentors there will be and in which department.
  <p align="center">
   <img width="253" alt="Screen Shot 2022-10-10 at 5 01 58 PM" src="https://user-images.githubusercontent.com/111788394/194952111-e1ff89a0-264b-429d-8735-fbc541083bb9.png">
 <p align="center">